phylum-dev/documentation/docs/knowledge_base/policy_examples.md

 The most common reason to block a job is because one of the dependencies has a known issue within one of Phylum's risk domains.

-The following policy shows ways to block issues based on a per-domain threshold.
+The following policy shows ways to block using an `issue` rule based on a per-domain threshold.

 ```rego
 package policy